Home | Volume 48 | Article number 123

 Data collection method: for each patient, a form has been drawn up containing the socio-demographic characteristics of the patient, personal and family history, the regularity of follow-up assessed on the criterion of no delay of more than one week in appointments during the three months prior to the interview, characteristics of the disease, and symptoms and their characteristics by the evaluation of the positive and negative symptoms scale (PANSS).
 As for the degree of a patient´s awareness of the disease or the Insight, the Birchwood Scale was used to help with the study.
 To assess each patient's adherence, the (MARS) Medication Adherence Rating Scale was used.
 This is a self-administered questionnaire with 10 items to which patients answer yes or no and the result is expressed as a total score between 0 and 10.
 Finally, plausible causes of treatment discontinuation, which are widely answered in the literature, were sought by means of a hetero questionnaire.

 Statistical analysis: data were collected and coded in Microsoft Excel.
-Statistical analysis was performed using SPSS statistical analysis software: Statistical Package for Social Sciences (SPSS) for Windows, version 13.0 (SPSS, Inc, Chicago).
+Statistical analysis was performed using SPSS statistical analysis software: Statistical Package for Social Sciences (SPSS) for Windows, version 13.0 (SPSS Inc., Chicago).
 The descriptive analysis consisted of calculating the absolute and relative frequencies for the qualitative variables, and the positioning and dispersion parameters for the quantitative variables (mean, standard deviation).
 The Chi-square test was used for qualitative data.
 Student´s t-test was used for quantitative data.
 P value < 0.05 was considered statistically significant.

 Ethical considerations: patients diagnosed with schizophrenia according to the DSM-5 criteria, followed up on an outpatient basis, we approached to participate in the research by revealing the research protocol to them.
-Verbal consent was taken to include the patients in the study.
+Consent was taken to include the patients in the study.
 The subjects were assured that their identity would remain anonymous and their responses would be kept confidential.
 The right was given to participants to decide whether they wished to be part of the research or not.

 Results Up Down